 Parkersburg is a medium-sized city located in the state of West Virginia.
 With a population of 30,601 people and 15 constituent neighborhoods, Parkersburg is the third largest community in West Virginia.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Parkersburg is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Parkersburg isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Parkersburg are a mix of both white- and blue-collar jobs.
 Overall, Parkersburg is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Parkersburg who work in office and administrative support (15.81%), sales jobs (13.01%), and healthcare (7.47%).

 The per capita income in Parkersburg in 2010 was $21,334, which is middle income relative to West Virginia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $85,336 for a family of four.
 However, Parkersburg contains both very wealthy and poor people as well.

 The people who call Parkersburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Parkersburg residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Parkersburg include Irish, English, Scottish, and Italian.

 The most common language spoken in Parkersburg is English.
 Other important languages spoken here include Polish and Spanish.